react-navigation/react-navigation.github.io/versioned_docs/version-7.x/auth-flow.md

 This makes it impossible to navigate to the `Home` when the user is not signed in, and to `SignIn` when the user is signed in.

-When the value of `isSignedin` changes, the screens defined based on the condition will change:
+When the value of `isSignedIn` changes, the screens defined based on the condition will change:

-- Let's say, initially `isSignedin` is `false`.
-This means that `SignIn` screens is shown.
+- Let's say, initially `isSignedIn` is `false`.
+This means that the `SignIn` screen is shown.
-- After the user signs in, the value of `isSignedin` will change to `true`, which means:
+- After the user signs in, the value of `isSignedIn` will change to `true`, which means:
   - React Navigation will see that the `SignIn` screen is no longer defined, so it will remove the screen.
-  - Then it'll show the `Home` screen automatically because that's the first screen defined when `isSignedin` returns `true`.
+  - Then it'll show the `Home` screen automatically because that's the first screen defined when `isSignedIn` returns `true`.

 The order of the screens matters when there are multiple screens matching the condition.
-For example, if there are two screens defined based on `isSignedin`, the first screen will be shown when the condition is `true`.
+For example, if there are two screens defined based on `isSignedIn`, the first screen will be shown when the condition is `true`.

 </TabItem>
 </Tabs>